joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/11/04/movies/a-man-named-scott-review.html?searchResultPosition=1

 **Annie Leibovitz, the Un-Fashion Photographer**\
 `“Fashion wasn’t anything I wanted to be involved with,” she says.
-Yet the visually arresting images in “Wonderland” may be her strongest work.`\
+Yet the visually arresting images in “Wonderland,” her new book and collection, may be her strongest work.`\
 https://nytimes.com/2021/11/04/arts/design/annie-leibovitz-wonderland.html?searchResultPosition=2

 **The New York City Marathon Route: A Five-Borough Tour**\